 Scientists Accidentally Develop ‘Mutant’ Enzyme That Eats Plastic

 Researchers in the UK and the U.S. have inadvertently engineered an enzyme that eats up

 Amazingly, this discovery only happened by chance.
 Scientists from the University of Portsmouth in the UK and the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) were examining the structure of a natural enzyme,

 Ideonella sakaiensis evolved, the research team “tweaked” the structure of the enzyme by adding some amino acids, according to John McGeehan, a Portsmouth professor who co-led the work.
 They ended up creating an enzyme that worked even faster than the natural one.

 “Surprisingly, we found that the PETase mutant outperforms the wild-type PETase in degrading PET,” said NREL materials scientist Nic Rorrer.

 added, “Serendipity often plays a significant role in fundamental scientific research and our discovery here is no exception.”

 The modified enzyme, called PETase, can break down PET in just a few days—a stunning discovery that could help fight the world’s escalating

 Electron microscope image of enzyme degrading PET plastic Dennis Schroeder / NREL

-“After just 96 hours you can see clearly via electron microscopy that the PETase is degrading PET," said NREL structural biologist Bryon Donohoe.
+“After just 96 hours you can see clearly via electron microscopy that the PETase is degrading PET,”

 “And this test is using real examples of what is found in the oceans and landfills.”

 BBC News explained, PETase works by reversing the manufacturing process by reducing polyesters back to their building blocks so it can be used again.

 When you drink soda, water or juice from a plastic bottle, those bottles are almost never made from recycled plastic.
 Additionally, as the

 But this new finding suggests a way to turn plastic bottles back into plastic bottles.

 oil … Then basically we’d close the loop.
 We’d actually have proper recycling,” McGeehan told BBC News.

 The team’s finding was published Monday in the journal

 About one million plastic bottles are purchased around the world every minute, with that number predicted to increase another 20 percent by 2021.

 “This unanticipated discovery suggests that there is room to further improve these enzymes, moving us closer to a recycling solution for the ever-growing mountain of discarded plastics,” McGeehan